CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

  - Extract the bundle on the machine you are using to host CIS CSAT Pro.
 <br/>**Note:** For Windows environments, we suggest that you do NOT extract the bundle inside the `c:\Users` directory or its sub-directories because this can lead to permission issues.<br/>Instead, please create a new directory (for example `c:\csatFiles`) to extract the bundle.
  - Execute the CIS CSAT Pro Installer (`CSAT_Pro_unix_Installer.sh or CSAT_Pro_windows-x64_Installer.exe`) as root or user that has root privileges.
+ <br/>Please make sure there are no restrictions in your system that will prevent applications that run inside  `C:\Users\MYUSER~1\AppData` from accessing other directories like `c:/Program Files/CSATPro/neo4j`.
+If such restrictions are in place, you will need to install CSAT Pro after either temporarily disabling the restriction, or after configuring a bypass for CSAT Pro and related applications like Neo4j (for instance, allowlisting these applications).
+For example, certain malware prevention GPO settings can prevent successful installation of CSAT Pro.

 ####Welcome####
 First, you will be brought to a welcome screen, stating you are installing CIS CSAT Pro.